 In unprecedented times, the Brandeis University Department of Athletics, Physical Education, and Recreation will continue to provide the latest updates for the Athletics community.
 Below, student-athletes, alumni, staff, faculty and fans can access up-to-date information regarding adjustments to athletic activities due to the COVID-19 pandemic.

-Brandeis University is planning for a safe, in-person return for Fall 2021.
 All students, faculty and staff are required to submit documentation of their COVD-19 vaccine or to receive a medical or religious exemption to access campus.
-Specific masking and socially distancing policies will remain in place for both vaccinated and unvaccinated community members.
+Specific masking and socially distancing policies will remain in place for both vaccinated and unvaccinated community members and visitors.
 All policies are subject to change based upon public health guidance at any time.

 Please check the University's COVID-19 Response page for the most up-to-date University policies.

 Brandeis Athletics will make every effort to provide safe competitive opportunities for our varsity athletes during the 2021-22 academic year.
-In May, the UAA announced intent to return to competition in the fall of 2021, which was affirmed by member institutions and the UAA Presidents Council.
+In May 2021, the UAA announced intent to return to competition, which was affirmed by member institutions and the UAA Presidents Council.
 In addition to league competition, Brandeis has a full slate of non-conference games scheduled with area opponents for all varsity teams.
 Pending updated guidance from the CDC and the University, Brandeis intends to participate in these competitions as scheduled while following required health and safety protocols.

 Brandes club sports, intramural offerings and recreational activities will be offered as normally, offering team, indiviual and group activities following all masking and socially distancing protocols.
 All indiviuals particpating in these activities must show a green passport when entering Gosman.